Updated as of August 2018.

 Where you can—and can’t—ask salary history questions.

-So far, nine states and eight local governments (plus Puerto Rico) have banned employers from asking candidates about their pay history.
+So far, ten states and nine local governments (plus Puerto Rico) have banned employers from asking candidates about their pay history.

-Michigan and Wisconsin, on the other hand, recently passed laws preempting pay history bans, and Philadelphia—the first US city to pass the salary history ban—found its ban unconstitutional last month.
+Michigan and Wisconsin, on the other hand, passed laws preempting pay history bans, and Philadelphia—the first US city to pass the salary history ban—found its ban unconstitutional in April.
 In Iowa, Tennessee, and North Carolina, preemption legislation already exists that would prevent such bans from being passed.